On the Trail of Lost Pennies: player-funded tug-of-war on the integers: Rough guide: motivations, model, results

 By finding the two premises to be exemplified, our study offers a detailed answer to a question concerning the strategic importance of positions and the optimal allocation of valued resources in multi-turn games.
-(The question is of course very general, and many answers have been offered.
-As we will review later in the introduction, economists' investigations of tug-of-war have often addressed the premise of a site of intense competition with rapid and asymmetric decay of effort rates away from the site.)
-The essence of the answer we offer may well be valid more generally: as we will discuss further in Section~\ref{s.beyond}, player-funded stake-governed games may on many graphs have a space of multiple Nash equilibria that exist only in a narrow range of values of the relative terminal reward and whose elements are roughly characterized by a small `battlefield' zone that roughly divides the gameboard into two regions in which the subsequent victory of one or other player is close to assured.
+The comprehensive classification and description of Nash equilibria in this study may be viewed as a more general framework that develops certain of the economists' deductions made for specific equilibria in related games that enjoy special properties such as symmetry: for example, and as we will review later in the introduction, economists' investigations of tug-of-war have often addressed the premise of a site of intense competition with rapid and asymmetric decay of effort rates away from the site.
+The essence of the conclusions that we offer may well be valid more generally: as we will discuss further in Section~\ref{s.beyond}, player-funded stake-governed games may on many graphs have a space of multiple Nash equilibria that exist only in a narrow range of values of the relative terminal reward and whose elements are roughly characterized by a small `battlefield' zone that roughly divides the gameboard into two regions in which the subsequent victory of one or other player is close to assured.